fernandoka/Digital-Piano-VHDL-MIDI-Player/README.md

 | BTNL   | Start/Stop reverb effect		                             |
 | BTND   | Turn On/Off the bluethooth connection with the external interface |

 12. To upload MIDI files to the board, you should try to use the [app MySoc](https://github.com/fernandoka/MySoc-Android-app).
-If not you can also use your PC to establish a serial port connection using bluehtooth (using a terminal emulator software, [Tera Term](https://osdn.net/projects/ttssh2/releases/) is what I usually use) and then send the corresponding codes.
+If not you can also use your PC to establish a serial port connection via bluehtooth (using a terminal emulator software, [Tera Term](https://osdn.net/projects/ttssh2/releases/) is what I usually use) and then send the corresponding codes.
 The next list shows the differents code pattern to interact with the board:

 | Function | Hexadecimal Codes                              |
 | -------- | -----------------------------------------------|